knative/docs/blog/releases/announcing-knative-v0-19-release.md

 Follow the instructions in the documentation [Installing Knative](https://knative.dev/docs/install/) for the respective component.

 Highlights:
+- All components built by Knative are now multi architecture incuding `arm64` which is the architecture used in ARM based machines like the [Raspberry pi](https://www.raspberrypi.org/).
 - The monitoring bundle has been removed and the git repository archived.
 - Improvements for cold start by adding a scale down delay.
 - No longer mounting `/var/log` this allows certain images like `docker.io/nginx` that use this directory to be use as Knative Service.
 - New Alpha feature that allows for domain name mapping at namespace scope.
 - You specify delivery spec defaults for brokers in Eventing configmap `config-br-defaults`
 - Eventing keeps improving stability by squashing bugs.
+- The CLI now offers `arm64` binary, and introduce two new commands `kn service apply` and `kn service import`

 ### Serving v0.19